Yoav666s/dnd-wiki/collections/_rules/combat.md

 If you use a grid often, consider writing your speed in squares on your character sheet.

-*Entering a Square.* To enter a square, you must have at least 1 square of movement left, even if the square is diagonally adjacent to the square you’re in.
+*Entering a Square.* To enter a square, you must have at least 1 square of movement left, even if the square is diagonally adjacent to the square you're in.
 (The rule for diagonal movement sacrifices realism for the sake of smooth play.
-The Dungeon Master’s Guide provides guidance on using a more realistic approach.)
+The Dungeon Master's Guide provides guidance on using a more realistic approach.)

 If a square costs extra movement, as a square of difficult terrain does, you must have enough movement left to pay for entering it.
 For example, you must have at least 2 squares of movement left to enter a square of difficult terrain.

-*Corners.* Diagonal movement can’t cross the corner of a wall, large tree, or other terrain feature that fills its space.
+*Corners.* Diagonal movement can't cross the corner of a wall, large tree, or other terrain feature that fills its space.

 *Ranges.* To determine the range on a grid between two things--whether creatures or objects--start counting squares from a square adjacent to one of them and stop counting in the space of the other one.
 Count by the shortest route.